SagaXXI/FaceID/README.md

 # How to use

 ## Installation
+1.git clone from repository https://github.com/SagaXXI/FaceID
-1. Install the required libraries.
+2. Install the required libraries.
 (Conda environment preferred).
-2. git clone from repository https://github.com/SagaXXI/FaceID
+Using pip install -r requirements.txt
 3. Open the project in a IDE with python support
 4. Make sure you have a webcam connected, and run main.py file.